CosmWasm/cw-template/meta/README.md

 In particular, it is used for an AppVeyor CI script that runs on `cosmwasm-template` itself (running the cargo-generate script, then testing the generated project).
-The `.circleci` directory contains a script destined for any projects created from this template.
+The `.circleci` and `.github` directories contain scripts destined for any projects created from this template.

 ## Files